Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 MSAA should only be enabled when necessary, and we should avoid having many different `RenderArea`s with MSAA enabled.

-As images online rarely accurately present what the user can see on their screen, we can use the following `main.jl`, which shows off the effect of MSAA:
+We to show off this feature using images on this web page, as image compression would ruin the result.
+Instead, we can use the following `main.jl`, which shows off the effect of MSAA on the readers screen:

 ![](../assets/msaa_comparison.png)